ChickTech/mobile-app-tutorial/math/index.rst

 Run your app and observe that the numbers are different every time you refresh.

 .. exercise:: Change the logic in your program so that when the user clicks the Submit button, her answer is checked against the value of x + y.
+Let the player know if she got the answer right or wrong.

 .. exercise:: App Inventor has a lot of math-related blocks, so you can make the math problem as complex as you want.
 Change the math problem in your program